ramrao0102/cs5293sp22-project0/README.md

 15C) a function to check if the incident_status function was successfully executed.
 The test function calls the incident_status function from the project0.py file.

 15D) a function to check if there is data in the database.
 This is used to check if the populatedatabase() function was successfully executed.

+16) Once these steps were completed, the changes were committed to the github repository and the pytest was executed once the files are uploaded to confirm that the tests ran successfully.